-[This post is authored by Vishwa Patel, a second year student of law at the Gujarat National Law University.]
+[This post was authored by Vishwa Patel, a student at Gujarat National Law University.]

 Carl Malamud is an American technologist, archivist and a strong believer of the notion that ‘knowledge should be without any barriers’.
 Recently, a magazine called Nature published an article titled ‘The plan to mine the world’s research papers’, which attempted at throwing some light on Carl’s project (called ‘Data Depot’) which intends to increase accessibility to information which could be only accessed by paying huge sums of money.
 Essentially, Carl’s idea is to unlock the scientific literature which has been paywalled.

 Carl and his team consisting of Indian researchers, have collected text and images of 73 million articles from different sources over the past year.
 This collection will be stored in 576 Terabyte (TB) storage facility at Jawaharlal Nehru University (“JNU”).
 Researchers, will be able to extract particular text through a software which shall help them in their ongoing research.
 However, at this juncture, it is important to note that the researchers will not be able to download full scientific papers.
 The computer software will analyse the text of the scientific papers’ database and only mine the information which appears to be relevant to the search query entered by the researcher.